underscoreio/essential-slick/src/pages/4-data_modelling.md

 </div>

-Where `primaryKey` is more useful is when you have a compound key.
-This is a key which is based on the value of two or more columns.
+The `primaryKey` method is more useful for defining *compound* primary keys that involve two or more columns.

-We'll look at this by adding the ability for people to chat in rooms.
+Let's look at this by adding the ability for people to chat in rooms.

-The room definition is straightforward:
+First we need a table for storing rooms, which is straightforward:

 ~~~ scala
 // Regular table definition for a chat room: